Kerbalism/Kerbalism/docs/play-guide/reliability.en.md

 Every time a component fails on an unmanned vessel, there is a chance that it will be fixed remotely by mission control engineers.

 ## Engines
-Most engines have a limited number of ignitions, that means that you can turn them on (by throttling up) and off only so many times.
-You might be lucky and get more than the advertised ignitions, but at the very real risk of possibly permanent engine damage, or a RUD event.
-Regardless of how many ignitions are left on an engine, there is the slim chance that any ignition will go wrong and damage the engine.

-For these reasons it is highly advisable to think about launch abort systems that will rescue your crew if anything should go wrong during liftoff!

-Since a running engine imposes immense loads on the engine itself, it won't keep burning forever.
-Many engines have a limited rated burn duration, which is no guarantee that it actually will last that long (but odds are they do).
-Once an engine reaches its operational limits, chances of permanent engine damage or engine loss rise exponentially.

-Good news is that Kerbals (on EVA) can inspect and repair engines, which restores the available ignitions and burn duration - at least to a degree.
+Engine ignition limits, rated burn time and turn-on failures are provided by the optional companion mod **KerbalismEngineFailures**.
+CKAN recommends it with official KerbalismConfig.
+It conflicts with TestFlight / RO / RP-1 — those stacks use their own engine reliability instead.

+With the companion installed, most engines have a limited number of ignitions and a rated burn duration, plus a small chance of failure on ignition.
+EVA inspection and repair can restore remaining ignitions and burn time to a degree.

 ## Quality
 Manufacturing quality can be specified per-component in the VAB.
 A high quality will increase the MTBF, but also requires more money and mass.
 Thus there is a trade off between high reliability and cost/mass of components.
 Extra cost and mass are expressed in proportion to part cost and mass.